Mechanical vs. Quartz Watch Movements

 - Battery Replacements – Without the right tools (and know-how), you’ll need to take your watch to a jeweler every few years to get the batteries replaced.

-Should you buy an quartz watch?
+Should you buy a quartz watch?

 Quartz movements aren’t usually sought after by watch enthusiasts (with a few exceptions), despite their accuracy.
 If you’re not concerned with mechanics or engineering, quartz might be for you.
 They also make excellent daily watches for people with active lifestyles or jobs.
+Shop all watches.

 Manual, Automatic, Quartz … Which is Best?